mertkantaroglu/Crypto-Market-App/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank for Microverse to provide us learning materials, [Nelson Sakwa](https://www.behance.net/sakwadesignstudio) for his beautiful design, and my peers for helping me out to move forward.
+I would like to thank for Microverse to provide us learning materials, [Nelson Sakwa](https://www.behance.net/sakwadesignstudio) for his beautiful design ideas, and my peers for helping me out to move forward.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>